pmahnke/mahnke-cocktails/recipe/spoon_cocktail.md

 - Glassware:
   - Low Ball
   - Large Ice Cube
-- Garnish: Serve with a small spoon (optional)
+- Garnish: Serve with a small spoon (optional), lemon peel
 - Special Prep:
   1. Add the sugar cube, soda water and bitters to the glass.
   1. Muddle them into a fine paste.
-  1. Add the rye whiskey amd ice and stir.
+  1. Add the rye whiskey, ice, and stir.
   1. Expressed lemon oil over the cocktail.